On the Stochastic-Quantum Correspondence

 The next problem comes from the normalisation of $\Gamma$.
 To see why, let us look at the unitarity condition on $U(t)$ in this continuous case:

 where we have used the completeness relation for a continuous basis:

 But this condition on the propagator $K$ implies:

 which diverges.
 This divergence comes from the fact that the basis used is not orthonormal in the usual sense, that is, the inner product of two basis elements is not a Kronecker delta but a \textit{Dirac} delta.
 Since this will happen for any \textit{continuous} basis, we see that this type of bases are not adequate for the stochastic approach. \\\\ However, what we can do is \textit{discretise} space and work with a discrete position basis.
 Then, in specific examples, we could look at the limit when the discretisation step goes to zero to try to get a finite answer.
-Nevertheless, this problem with continuous variables seems to indicate that, fundamentally speaking, physical variables are discrete in nature, except for time. \\\\ With this, we seem to find an indication that physical space (and other possible configurations of a particle) must fundamentally be discrete in nature, which is not a new idea at all \cite{Finkelstein, Hooft, Bialynicki, Bombelli, Wolfram, Lloyd}.
+Another possibility would be some kind of mathematical process, akin to regularisation in QFT, that gets rid of these divergences.
+However, the author is of the opinion that these problems are so fundamental --unlike in QFT, where divergences appear when trying to do \textit{perturbative} calculations-- that they seem to signal some underlying discrete nature of space (although, interestingly, not of time). \\\\ With this, we seem to find an indication that physical space (and other possible configurations of a particle) must fundamentally be discrete in nature, which is not a new idea at all \cite{Finkelstein, Hooft, Bialynicki, Bombelli, Wolfram, Lloyd}.
 This hint is not totally new, since many other divergences appear throughout physics because of the non-discreteness of space\footnote{For example, we have the rather trivial example of the Newtonian or Electrostatic potential diverging for $r\to 0$.
-There's also the example of the divergence of self-energy of charged particles in electrodynamics or the whole family of divergences appearing in QFT}.
-In spite of that, time does not seem to have any limitation in this respect.
+There's also the example of the divergence of self-energy of charged particles in electrodynamics or the whole family of divergences appearing in QFT.}.
+Despite that, time does not seem to have any limitation in this respect.